fmplaza/zsl_nli_emotion_prompts/README.md

 Run ```esembles.py --data_dir 'your_dataset_file' --output_dir 'your_output_prediction_file'

 --data_dir: The input data dir.
 Should contain the .tsv file with the predictions.

---name_dataset options: tec, blog, isear
+--name_dataset options: tec, blog, isear.

---output_file: The output directory where the model predictions will be written
+--output_file: The output directory where the model predictions will be written.

 ### Experiment 4